Phase I – Southern California

 Costs are roughly $20 million a mile or $32 billion dollars at a price of $1,852 per individual in the population served.
 Its construction will reduce the time of transportation between cities 90%, reduce the cost of transit between cities 64%, raise economic activity, and unite the people.
 Business productivity can increase significantly due new markets of commerce becoming available.
 The prices of goods will drop making items that where previously unaffordable now within reach of millions of people.
 Tourists can spend less time traveling and more time spending money in the region.
 Increased economic activity will trickle down to everyone creating political stability to the region.

-Phase V Integrate all Cities in North America
+Phase V Integrate all Cities in North America and then the World

 In the advent of anti-gravity or teleportation technology implementation, hyperloop construction will shift its construction focus to urban areas to reduce traffic and enhance speed of commerce.
 Instead of crisscrossing the country Hyperloops will remain a urban phenomenon with transit between cities primarily done through teleportation or anti-gravity platforms nodes.
 By introducing this to North Americas largest metropolitan areas , it will bring together 400 million people or roughly 80% of the population of North America within a 30 minute ride or less to each other.
 This could bring the reality of having morning coffee in Seattle, lunch on the beach in Cabo San Lucas, and skiing Montreal’s Mont-Tremblant before dinner.